okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 ### Set up magic links

-Enable magic links in your org.

 1. Open the Admin Console for your Okta org.
 1. Choose **Applications > Applications** to show the app integrations you have already created.
 1. Click on the application you’ve previously created on the **Applications** page.
 1. In the **General Settings** tab under the **General** tab, click **Edit**
-1. Under **EMAIL VERIFICATION EXPERIENCE** enter a callback URI for your application.
+1. Under **EMAIL VERIFICATION EXPERIENCE** enter a **Callback URI** for your application.
+This value should be a URL to your application that accepts OTP and state.
 The sample application uses <StackSnippet snippet="callbackuri" inline />.
 1. Click **Save** to save your changes.

 ### You're ready to integrate

-After configuring your org, you're ready to start integrating the enrollment and challange flows into your app.
-The enrollment and challenge flows can be iniitated several different ways.
-The following instructions use the sign-in use case to walk you through out to integrate these flows in your app:
+After configuring your org, you're ready to start integrating the email authenticator into your app.
+Start by integrating the enrollment and challenge flows with these step-by-step instructions:

 * [Integrate enrollment flow](#integrate-enrollment-flow)
 * [Integrate challenge flow](#integrate-challenge-flow)

-These instructinons detail how to integrate these flows using OTP.
-With OTP, the user copies an automatically generated numeric string of characters from their email to your application.

-With OTP, Okta sends an email to the user during these flows.
-The user copies an automatically generated numeric string of characters from the email to your application to complete the verfication.
-This flow is illustrated in the following high-level diagram:
+These instructions use OTP to verify the email.
+With OTP, the user copies an automatically generated numeric string from their email to your application to verify their identity.
+This flow is illustrated in the following diagram:

 <div class="common-image-format">